BigSoftVideo/DOTE/dotebase.md

 Clips do not have to start and terminate at the beginning or end of lines.
 1. Then select CREATE CLIP at the top of the Transcript panel.
 2. There are several options to select when creating the clip:
+    - Add one or more Tags.
+      Autocompletion is available if Tags have already been created in the Transcript.
     - Add a comment note in a text field.
     - Choose the styling (background/foreground colours) and visual style for the clip
         - Colours can be chosen directly from the colour wheel or with [Presets created and edited in _DOTEbase_ using the Colour Swatch Manager](https://bigsoftvideo.github.io/DOTEbase-beta-testing/colour-manager.html) that are in the current Transcript or Project.
     - Add user-defined field names/values.
-3. Click CREATE and the clip will be inserted and displayed in the Transcript.
+1. Click CREATE and the clip will be inserted and displayed in the Transcript.
     - It will also be added to the list of clips in the current Project.

 [![DOTE transcript clipping](images/dotebase/dote-clipping2.png)](images/dotebase/dote-clipping2.png)